thepaperpilot/thepaperpilot.github.io/site/garden/decentralized-education/index.md

 I'm going to especially highlight Francisco Ferrer and his "Modern School Movement".
 Ferrer was a Spanish anarchist, and you can read Emma Goldman's thoughts on Ferrer on him and his school [here](https://theanarchistlibrary.org/library/emma-goldman-anarchism-and-other-essays#toc8).
 Goldman is an influential anarchist herself, and co-founded an association dedicated to spreading Ferrer's ideas on education as a movement.
 Unfortunately, I can't find any schools existing in the US today that take direct inspiration from Ferrer.

 Personally, I think the Montessori method and Reggio Emilio approach both sound solid for young children, and we send our son to a Montessori school (although up until our son can walk and eat, its more of a daycare).
 The Summerhill School and those inspired by it sound like good systems for older children.
 Some similar alternative schooling systems, like the Sudbury schools, seem to fall into some more conservative values about meritocracy and how not everyone can make it, which I believe would lead to a lack of diversity and reinforcement of power structures.
 I'd avoid those, and of course do research on the specifics of any school before you entrust them with your child.

+The Zapatistas have a radical approach to education that has a lot of similarities to what I describe here, like giving students a voice in their curricula (via local assembly), eschewing grades and diplomas, and treating education as a lifelong process.